 There are two other significant shifts in the new venture financing markets.
 The first is the organization of angel networks and online fundraising marketplaces like Kickstarter.
 The result is the democratization of angel investing.
-There is more transparency and more access for investors to invest in new ventures.
+There are more transparency and more access for investors to invest in new ventures.
 At the other end of the venture life, there is also an increasing amount of growth capital at premium valuations for ventures that are scaling.
 This is buoyed by recent Twitter and Facebook IPO activity and private placements with a collection of new ventures now valued at north of $1 billion.
 Related to this is the emergence of secondary stock marketplaces for common shareholders, providing the team with liquidity and incentive to take some money off the table along the way while building for the longer term.

 Taken collectively, these shifts mean there is an abundance of seed capital for good new venture ideas, challenges in raising capital if there is no clear evidence of progress and scaling and an abundance of capital at very attractive valuations for companies that are scaling.
 This will translate to more, large-scale winners and more losers who cannot get funded beyond their seed financing.
 Enormous amounts of wealth will be created and funding will increasingly come from non-traditional sources.